xan105/node-win-verify-trust/README.md

 API
 ===

-Default and named export are the same.
+Default and named export are the same.<br/>
 Only the following file ext are allowed : '.exe', '.cab', '.dll', '.ocx', '.msi', '.xpi'|

 ### <Promise> isSigned(string filePath) : bool